5 Tips for Living in a Haunted House

 This is your house, and while the ghost can claim it's his house too, your name is on the mortgage and you're paying the utilities, mowing the lawn and cleaning the place.
 So if you and a ghost disagree on something, as intimidating as it might be, you shouldn't be afraid to try and get your way.

-Consider the case of Cindy DeVore -- entrepreneur and owner of Valley Green Naturals in Broad Run, Va.
-"For awhile," she says, "we had a serious problem with the mudroom door located in the more recent 1800s section of the house.
+Consider the case of Cindy DeVore, entrepreneur and owner of Valley Green Naturals in Broad Run, Virginia.
+"For a while," she says, "we had a serious problem with the mudroom door located in the more recent 1800s section of the house.
 We've always avoided using that door because we are concerned about its security.
 We check it often, pulling it, to make sure it’s shut tight and locked.
 During our first winter in the house, I came home at least three or four times to find the mudroom door completely open, blowing in cold air from the outside.
 The first couple of times it happened, I was very afraid that someone had broken into the house, but that was never the case."

 She called the previous owner to see if he had ever had a problem with the locked mudroom door opening on its own.